 Service code s4102

-Nutritional Cognitive Neuroscience is an interdisciplinary field of research that investigates the impact of nutrition on cognition and brain health across the lifespan.
-Based on Nutritional Cognitive Neuroscience, a personalized approach to nutritional interventions takes into account individual variability in nutritional status and brain health.
+Nutritional Cognitive Neuroscience is an interdisciplinary field that explores how nutrition affects cognition and brain health throughout lifespan.
+This field supports a personalized approach to nutritional interventions, which considers individual differences in nutritional status and brain health.

-Nneuromodulation attempts to optimise, normalise, enchance, and maintain brain health and mental well-being by interfering with the electrical, chemical and physiological processes in brain networks.
+Neuromodulation aims to optimise, normalise, enchance, and maintain brain health and mental well-being by influencing the brain’s electrical, chemical, and physiological processes.

-As a result of scientific studies, there is currently a consensus that the potential of nutraceuticals (which are compounds of vitamins, minerals, essential amino- and fatty acids, as well as plant extract isolates) to improve brain (and the whole organism) functions is greater than previously thought.
+Scientific research has reached a consensus that the potential of nutraceuticals—compounds such as small molecules, nutrients, vitamins, minerals, essential amino and fatty acids, and plant extracts—to improve brain and overall bodily functions (the whole organism) is greater than previously thought.

-Researchers believe that, while food may contain all the nutrients we require, a variety of factors can destroy or interfere with many vitamins and minerals.
-Vitamins are easily wiped out by light, air, heat, and water.
-In many cases, cooking foods destroys their vitamin content.
+Researchers believe that while food contains the nutrients we need, various factors can destroy or diminish many vitamins and minerals.
+Vitamins, in particular, are easily degraded by light, air, heat, and water.
+Cooking often destroys the vitamin content of foods.

-Moreover, domestication of animals and plants changed the composition and ratio of vitamins, minerals and other nutritional elements important for human health.
-This change is not in favour of the optimal functioning of human metabolism.
-Additionally, mass production of foodstuff has often tended to oversimplify our diets, removing or drastically reducing the amounts of trace-elements, minerals, and vitamins that we need for robust health.
-Human beings have simply not had the evolutionary time to adapt to this major nutritional shift.
+Moreover, the domestication of animals and plants has altered the composition and balance of vitamins, minerals, and other nutrients critical to human health, often in ways that do not support optimal metabolic functioning.
+The mass production of food has simplified our diets, significantly reducing the levels of trace elements, minerals, and vitamins essential for robust health.
+Human evolution has not had sufficient time to adapt to this nutritional shift.

-Further, food-derived bioactive elements or vitamins are not single elements of high purity – they may exist in food products in unwanted combinations.
-A potential risk of food mixing is that some food elements could react with other food components such as carbohydrates or lipids to form toxic, allergenic, or carcinogenic substances.
+Additionally, food-derived bioactive elements or vitamins are not always found in pure form but may exist in complex combinations.
+A risk of food mixing is that certain components could interact with others—such as carbohydrates or fats—to produce toxic, allergenic, or even carcinogenic substances.

-In this context, individually adjusted (personalized), evidence-based nutritional and supplementation strategy is needed to address cognitive optimization, brain health, and mental well-being.
-Therefore, nutrition and supplementation may be considered as natural bioregulatory intervention
+In light of these factors, an individually adjusted (personalized), evidence-based nutritional and supplementation strategy is necessary to promote and maintain cognitive optimization, brain health, and mental well-being.
+Therefore, nutrition and supplementation can be considered natural bioregulatory intervention.
+The effectiveness of this approach was confirmed in a retrospective study that was single-blinded and actively controlled.

 Our strategy